peterhuene/azure-functions-rs/CONTRIBUTING.md

 ### Building

-Build at the root of the repository to build both the `azure-functions-codegen` and the `azure-functions` libraries using `cargo build`:
+Build at the root of the repository to build all the libraries and examples using `cargo build`:

 ``` bash
 cargo build